James Hong: Career

+1950s: Early career

+After the Korean War, Hong moved to Los Angeles in 1953 with a friend, where he would finish his degree at the University of Southern California.
+Hong soon began working full time as a road engineer for Los Angeles County during the day, while acting in the evenings, the weekends, and during his vacation and sick days.
+He eventually quit engineering for good, after five and a half years, to devote himself to acting and voice work full-time.

 Hong has played over 600 television and film roles.
-His career in show business began in the 1950s when he redubbed soundtracks of several Asian films.
+His career in show business began in the 1950s during the final years of the Golden Age of Hollywood when he redubbed soundtracks of several Asian films.
 He dubbed the voices of characters Ogata (Akira Takarada) and Dr. Serizawa (Akihiko Hirata) in the 1956 film Godzilla, King of the Monsters!, as well as the title character in The Human Vapor.

 In February 1954, Hong appeared on the radio and television game show You Bet Your Life with Groucho Marx.
 In this appearance, he did a number of impersonations including one of Groucho himself.
 Hong and his partner won $140 in the quiz.
 They contested the major prize of $2000 but did not win.
+The following year he acted opposite Clark Gable in the war film Soldier of Fortune (1955).
 In 1956, Hong was cast as Jimmy Ling in the episode "Red Tentacles" of the Western aviation adventure series Sky King, starring Kirby Grant.
 He also guest-starred in the NBC Western series The Californians.

-In 1957–1958, he was cast as the "Number One Son", Barry Chan, in the British-American series The New Adventures of Charlie Chan starring J. Carrol Naish as Charlie Chan.
+From 1957 to 1958, he was cast as the "Number One Son", Barry Chan, in the British-American series The New Adventures of Charlie Chan starring J. Carrol Naish as Charlie Chan.
 In an interview on CBS Sunday Morning, Hong revealed that Naish in a racist outburst had him fired from the series for missing only one line.
 Hong described Naish as a very prejudiced person and how Naish's actions were very hurtful to him.
 The role of the Number One Son was played by Keye Luke in the predecessor films.
 However, Keye Luke's character was known as Lee Chan.

 In 1959, he appeared as a prince on an episode of Walt Disney's ABC series, Zorro.
 He was thereafter cast as Chung Lind in the 1960 episode "East of Danger" in the David Janssen NBC crime drama series Richard Diamond, Private Detective.
 From 1960 to 1962, he appeared four times on the ABC/Warner Brothers crime drama Hawaiian Eye, twice each on the ABC series Hong Kong and Adventures in Paradise, and once on ABC's related series, The Islanders.